Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

-\begin{remark} We can change $\tilde{F}$ so that its leading order linear part is $A$ rather than $A \P_{m(h)}$ since, by \eqref{e.qm-estimate}, for $U^0 \in \kY_{\tau,\ell}$ the difference between the two modified flows are exponentially small in the $\kY$-norm. \end{remark}
+\begin{remark} If we can change $\tilde{F}$ so that its leading order linear part is $A$ rather than $A \P_{m(h)}$, then Theorem~\ref{t.GenMain} still applies.
+This is true since, by \eqref{e.qm-estimate}, for $U^0 \in \kY_{\tau,L+1}$ the differences between the two modified vector fields and their flows up to time $h$ are exponentially small in the $\kY_1$-norm. \end{remark}

-In the Hamiltonian case, the previous result on $O(h^p)$-closeness of true and modified vectorfield carries over to a statement on $O(h^p)$-closeness of the corresponding Hamiltonians.
+In the Hamiltonian case, the previous result on $O(h^p)$-closeness of true and modified vector field carries over to a statement on $O(h^p)$-closeness of the corresponding Hamiltonians.

-\begin{lemma} Under the assumptions of Lemma~\ref{prop:modVFpcloseF} suppose that, in addition, the semilinear evolution equation is Hamiltonian satisfying \textup{(H0--4)} and that the numerical method is symplectic \textup{(RK4)} and of order $p$.
+\begin{lemma} Under the assumptions of Lemma~\ref{prop:modVFpcloseF} suppose that, in addition, the semilinear evolution equation is Hamiltonian satisfying \textup{(H0--4)} and that the numerical method is symplectic, i.e., satisfies \textup{(RK4)}, and is of order $p$.
 Then the modified Hamiltonian $\tilde{H}$ from Lemma~\ref{l.gevrey-hamiltonian} can be chosen such that

 \end{lemma}